nusolar/training-f23/src/pipeline/step-2/python/setting-up.md

 ## Text Editor
 To actually write code, you will need a text editor or an IDE.
-This is the subject of a long running programming flame war, but [VS Code](https://code.visualstudio.com/) and [PyCharm](https://www.jetbrains.com/pycharm/) are good choices.
+This is the subject of a long-running programming flame war, but [VS Code](https://code.visualstudio.com/) and [PyCharm](https://www.jetbrains.com/pycharm/) are good choices.